 But normally I can’t wait until the last-minute to gear up.
 For example, if I plan to leave after work on Friday, I’ll want to pack earlier in the week.
 And if I were thru-hiking the Pacific Crest Trail, I couldn’t wait until the day before to purchase my gear, especially since some cottage companies have wait times of several months.

 For most of the country, I start with the National Centers for Environmental Information (NCEI), a division of the National Oceanic And Atmospheric Administration (NOAA).
 More specifically, I dig into the monthly climate normals for its COOP stations from 1981 to 2010, using its:

 The intuitiveness of both tools needs improvement, but they’re generally an improvement over what was provided by the Regional Climate Centers before the information was consolidated under NCEI a few years ago.
 For example, the Western Regional Climate Center’s search tool had not been fundamentally updated since the early-2000’s.

 To retrieve the desired data from NCEI, you may have to play around with its tools for a while.
-Hint: Find a relevant COOP station, add the data to your cart, and “checkout.”
+Hint: Find a relevant COOP station, add the data (which will be listed only as “2010”) to your cart, and “checkout.”
 It’s free, and you’ll receive an email with a download link.
 The CSV or PDF file will contain data like this:

 The Natural Resources Conservation Service (NRCS), a division of the Department of Agriculture, operates over 800 automated data collection sites, primarily in the western US and Alaska.
 Data from the Snow Telemetry (SNOTEL) Network is used for water supply forecasting, maps, and reports.